tomlinl1/ASE220-02-pet-management-application/README.md

 ### Landen Tomlin
 -  Added functionality to the create button to add a pet to our JSONBlob through the use of our API
 ### Joey Ampfer
--  Integrated theme
--  Delete button/logic
--  Fixed load more button, helped troubleshoot other problems
+-  Documented api with test.rest
+-  Implemented delete a pet
 ### Xander Murphy
 -